psbds/cobblemon-iv-candy/docs/pages/commands.md

 #### Candy Commands

-Give IV candies with specific stat targeting to players.
+Give IV candies with specific or random stat targeting to players.

 ##### Syntax
 ```